Rafa’s got his Dirk Kuyt

 1951 - We lost 2-0 to Portsmouth at Anfield, with full-back Steve Parr making his reds bow, their most recent win in L4.

-1993 - We won 3-1 at Queens Park Rangers, with Steve Nicol, Nigel Clough and Ian Rush all on target.
+1993 - We won 3-1 at Queens Park Rangers, with Steve Nicol nabbing his 46th and last reds goal.
+Nigel Clough and Ian Rush were also on target.
 Ray Wilkins bagged the home side’s consolation.

 1979 - We beat a Football League Of Ireland side 2-0 at Dalymount Park, thanks to strikes from Alan Hansen and Terry McDermott.
 This game was arranged as construction work at Molineux meant that our opening League fixture scheduled for this day had to be postponed.